AndyV773/battleships/README.md

 - No bugs remaining
 ## Testing
 ### Manual Testing
+- Vigorous manual testing to ensure everything functions as expected
 ### Validator Testing
 - PEP8
   - There were errors with the [PEP8 Validator](https://pep8ci.herokuapp.com/), mainly related to whitespace and excessive line lengths